 To accommodate a health coaching model based upon Ayurveda principles, Chaya created the ChayaVeda Transformational Wellness Program.
 It is available 4 times a year, along with ChayaYoga, at UF Health and it is also available privately at ChayaVeda Integrative Healing Arts Studio.

-Health Coaching and Ayurvedic Health Coaching consist of intensive weekly sessions for the first four weeks with follow ups every 30 days.
+Ayurvedic Health Coaching consists of intensive weekly sessions for the first four weeks with follow ups every 30 days.

-A combination of Holistic Health Education with assessment and goal setting for improved physical activity, stress management and diet and lifestyle modification for sustained and optimal results.
+A combination of Ayurvedic Consultation, Education and Assessment and Health Coaching that includes goal setting, engineering healthy habits for improved physical activity, stress management and diet and lifestyle modification for sustained and optimal results.